What Is SDK Documentation and How Does It Differ From API?

 Expand Button

-What is the difference between SDK and API documentation?
+What is an API and its documentation?

 Expand Button